ankaAR/bestiario5e/_creatures/cloaker.md

 ***False Appearance.*** While the cloaker remains motionless without its underside exposed, it is indistinguishable from a dark leather cloak.

-***Light Sensitivity.*** While in bright light, the cloaker has disadvantage on attack rolls and Wisdom (Perception) checks that rely on sight.
+***Light Sensitivity.*** While in bright light, the cloaker has disadvantage on attack rolls and tiradas de Sabiduría (Percepción) that rely on sight.

 ### Acciones